sebastianotronto/sebastiano.tronto.net/src/speedcubing/slice-theory/slice-theory.md

 This trick is useful for maximizing cancellations with edge insertions, without memorizing many variations of the same alg.

+## Bonus: 2 slice to solve a 4x case

+This bit is out of scope for this page, but it is still interesting to note.
+If, instead of shortening a "solved slice", you are trying to solve a 4x case (that is, edges are solved but the 4 E-layer centers are swapped), you can still use 2-slice insertions fairly easily.
+In fact, inserting `E E` or `E' E'` so that they are separated by a D-sequence is going solves this case.
+Keep in mind that this will *not* work if the two `E` moves in the same direction are separated by an I-sequence!

 ## 3-slice insertions

 Up to inverses and mirrors, there are only two possible types of 3-slice